 During their most recent partner-sex experience, in addition to kissing and hugging, the study participants reported six genital sexual activities:

-• Vaginal intercourse.
-96% of men said their lovemaking had included this.
-94% of women.
+- Vaginal intercourse.
+96 percent of men said their lovemaking had included this and 94 percent of women.

-• Hand massage of the penis by the woman.
-81% of men said they’d received this.
-76% of women said they’d provided it.
+- Hand massage of the penis by the woman.
+81 percent of men said they’d received this.
+76 percent of women said they’d provided it.

-• Hand massage of the vulva/vagina by the man.
-81% of men said they’d provided.
-76% of women said they’d received.
+- Hand massage of the vulva/vagina by the man.
+81 percent of men said they’d provided.
+76 percent of women said they’d received.

-• Cunnilingus.
-30% of men said they’d provided.
-24% of women said they’d received.
+- Cunnilingus.
+30 percent of men said they’d provided.
+24 percent of women said they’d received.

-• Anal play.
-1% of men said they’d provided.
-1% of women said they’d received.
+- Anal play.
+1 percent of men said they’d provided.
+1 percent of women said they’d received.

-For the vast majority of these couples, the erotic dance involved three moves: Vaginal intercourse—almost universal.
-Mutual genital hand massage—about 75%.
-And oral sex, around 25%.
+For the vast majority of these couples, the erotic dance involved three actions: Vaginal intercourse—almost universal.
+Mutual genital hand massage—about 75 percent.
+And oral sex, around 25 percent.

-For men, rates of orgasm varied only slightly based on how many of these three moves they’d reported:
+For men, rates of orgasm varied only slightly based on how many of these three actions they’d reported:

-But for women, rates of orgasm varied considerably based on the number of moves:
+But for women, rates of orgasm varied considerably based on the number of actions:

-• One (just intercourse): 50% of the women reported orgasms.
+- One (just intercourse): 50 percent of the women reported orgasms.

 For reproduction, sex is all about intercourse.
-But for pleasure, especially women’s pleasure, it’s about men providing all three moves.
+But for pleasure, especially women’s pleasure, it’s about men providing all three actions.

 In men, the head of the penis (glans) contains the largest concentration of orgasm-triggering nerves.
-Intercourse stimulates these nerves a great deal, which is why, among men whose sex involved only intercourse, 96% had orgasms.
+Intercourse stimulates these nerves a great deal, which is why, among men whose sex involved only intercourse, 96 percent had orgasms.

 But in women, orgasm-inducing nerves are located not in the vagina, but in the clitoris, the little nub of tissue that sits a few inches north of the vaginal opening nestled under the upper junction of the vaginal lips.
 Intercourse provides some women with enough clitoral stimulation to elicit orgasm, which is why half of the women in this study reported orgasms from just intercourse.
-But intercourse—even extended, vigorous intercourse—provides only a little direct clitoral stimulation, which is why half the women didn’t have orgasms from just the old in-out.
+But intercourse—even extended, vigorous intercourse—provides only a little direct clitoral stimulation, which is why half the women didn’t have orgasms from normal intercourse.